-- A loan provider cannot start any foreclosure proceedings on borrowers if they are actively seeking an alternative to foreclosure or a loan modification.
+- A loan servicer cannot start any foreclosure proceedings on borrowers if they are actively seeking an alternative to foreclosure or a loan modification.

-- Loan providers cannot file any foreclose notice until the borrower is at least 120 days behind on their payments.
+- The loan servicer cannot file any foreclose notice until the borrower is at least 120 days behind on their payments.
 This gives time for the borrower to apply for a loan modification or alternative.

 - There cannot be a foreclosure sale until all alternatives have been considered.
 This means if a borrower applies at least 37 days before a foreclosure auction for a loan modification, the loan provider must respond to the request.
 They have to give the borrower time to find an alternative or accept the offer before auction.

-- Loan providers have to provide alternatives for the borrowers, which may range from loan modifications to deferred payments.
+- A loan servicer has to provide alternatives for the borrowers, which may range from loan modifications to deferred payments.

-- Loan providers must provide borrowers access to help.
+- A loan servicer must provide borrowers access to help.
 This includes employees who can educate and help with payment issues.

-- Loan Providers must publish easy to understand mortgage statements.
+- A loan servicer must publish easy to understand mortgage statements.
 These statements need to be broken down into interest, principal, escrow, and fees.
 It needs to include the due date and amount of the next payment and any information about additional expenses.

-- Loan providers need to ensure that borrowers can easily access information and documents.
+- The loan servicer needs to ensure that borrowers can easily access information and documents.
 They have to have a policy in place that ensures you can receive information in a timely manner once requested.

 - The lender must make a good faith effort to determine if you can and will be able to repay your loan.
 They do this by offering a Qualified Mortgage that doesn’t have risky features like high fees or interest-only periods.